-We started diving in 2007, got certified in Bass Point (NSW, Australia), and then spent nearly 10 years diving the Mediterranean sea (south of France), the Red Sea, South Africa and South East Asia.
-In 2017, we relocated in Sydney, where we do a majority of our diving.
+We started diving in 2007, getting certified in Bass Point (NSW, Australia), and then spent nearly 10 years diving the Mediterranean sea (south of France), the Red Sea, South Africa and South East Asia.
+In 2017, we relocated in Sydney, where we now do a majority of our diving.
 We feel privileged to have access to 20+ shore dives, and such a diversity of marine life, all in a 5 million inhabitants city.
 Sydney diving never ceases to amaze us.
 Of course, Sydney is also a great base to enjoy the wider Australian diving scene, and a gateway to the South Pacific region.